MA Program Requirements

 June 30: First draft returned with comments.
 Revisions begin.

 Early July: Summer meeting.
-An informal meeting of the Forum group with the Graduate Coordinator, at which time students report on the progress.
+An informal meeting of the Forum group with the Graduate Chair/Coordinator, at which time students report on the progress.

 July 30: Second draft returned with comments.
 Further revisions if needed.
 Second reader chosen.

-August 15: Final draft to supervisor and second reader.
+August 15: Final draft to advisor and second reader.

-August 30: Supervisor and second reader assign a grade for the paper.
+August 30: Advisor and second reader assign a grade for the paper.
 A PDF copy of the final version is sent to the graduate office to be added to the department library.